JBorgia/signaltree/README.md

 See the example.ts file for examples of how to handle unknown value inititalization.

-How tying is applied here will determine how it is treated later.
+How tying is applied will determine how it is treated later.

+The signalStore() will recursively build out the store by working through all nested objects.
+If you want a nested object to be the end value (i.e. a WritableSignal) just pass that object as the argument to a new Terminat class instance.